-In clause 8.4.3 the high-level semantic concepts and their relations have been defined.
+In Section 8.4.3 the high-level semantic concepts and their relations have been defined.
 These high-level concepts are used for defining the oneM2M resource structure for interworking.
-According to the type modelling described in clause 8.2.2.2 the specific type related to the respective high-level concepts can be modelled and the ontologyRef attribute can be used to refer to it.

-EXAMPLE: A ZigBeeTemperatureSensor can be modelled as a specific device, so the ontologyRef could be http://[ZigBeeOntology]#TemperatureSensor, indicating that the modelled device AE actually represents a temperature sensor.
+According to the type modelling described in Section 8.2.2.2 the specific type related to the respective high-level concepts can be modelled and the ontologyRef attribute can be used to refer to it.
+For example, a ZigBeeTemperatureSensor can be modelled as a specific device, so the ontologyRef could be http://[ZigBeeOntology]#TemperatureSensor, indicating that the modelled device AE actually represents a temperature sensor.